Dear readers of ADxS.org, please forgive the disruption.

 • Gonads

-• In obesity also in adipose tissue
+• In obesity, also in fatty tissue

 • 11β-HSD1 deficiency or inhibition improve metabolic syndrome

-• Brain of adults, not in fetuses
+• Adult brain, not in fetuses

 • Exacerbates glucocorticoid-induced cognitive decline in old age